faxu/onnxruntime/docs/index.md

 ## ONNX Runtime for Inferencing

-ONNX Runtime Inference powers machine learning models in key Microsoft products and services across Office, Azure, Bing, as well as dozens of community projects and has been production-ready since 2019.
+ONNX Runtime Inference powers machine learning models in key Microsoft products and services across Office, Azure, Bing, as well as dozens of community projects.

 Examples use cases for ONNX Runtime Inferencing include: